 - Intensive Family Support (IFS) services are required to build the capacity of families to adequately nurture, protect and keep their children safe.
-(This service type includes the former Fostering Families and Referral for Active Intervention programs). - Services must align services delivery to the current version of the Intensive Family Support Model and Guidelines - The outcomes to be achieved are: - Improved wellbeing and safety of children, young people and their families. - Strengthened capacity of parents to care for and protect their children. - Fewer children and young people entering the statutory child protection system.
+Services must align services delivery to the current version of the Intensive Family Support Model and Guidelines. - The outcomes to be achieved are: - \circ $\;$ Improved wellbeing and safety of children, young people and their families. - o Strengthened capacity of parents to care for and protect their children. - Fewer children and young people entering the statutory child protection system.